 On the other hand I would be very irritated if anybody I do not know had a too close look on my private live-it shouldn't be anybody's business.
-The reason is that knowledge about my private life usually is used against me.
+The reason is that knowledge about my private life can often be used against me.
 As mentioned above, public location data might mean I get robbed.
 If supermarkets build a profile of my shopping habits, they will use it to their advantage-surely not to my advantage.
 Also whatever might be collected about my life will always be an incomplete, or even misleading, picture.
 For example I am pretty sure my creditworthiness score was temporarily(?) destroyed by not having a regular income in this country (before coming to King's I worked in Munich for five years).
 To correct such incomplete or flawed credit history data there is, since recently, a law that allows you to check what information is held about you for determining your creditworthiness.
 But this concerns only a very small part of the data that is held about me/you.
+Also what about cases where data is wrong or outdated (but do we need a right-to be forgotten).